How Performance Marketing Accelerates B-to-B Prospecting

 JANUARY 30, 2015

 Business-to-business marketers are plagued by data problems.
 To shed some light on B2B data problems, Bernice Grossman and I compiled a working list of problems and solutions.
 Give them objective rules to follow.
-Then, develop a very simple process by which reps pass their data to this group.
 Test a few vendors to find the one that works best with your data.

 The 10 most fascinating people in B2B Marketing in 2015